Rental camper tour in Norwegian Fjords

 Bergen to Hardangervidde, about 160 km

-A national park, beautiful landscapes for treking and real fresh air.
-A refreshing nap afterwards in the comfort of your rental camper keeps you going for the rest of the day!
+Take a look at a national park, beautiful landscapes for trekking and breathe in some real fresh air.
+A refreshing nap afterwards in the comfort of your rental camper keeps will keep you going through the rest of the day!

 Hardangervidda to Sudndalen, about 120 km

 Experience old-style farming in Sudndalen, from where you can purchase brown goat cheese that's been handmade in a traditional way.